victornardim/victornardim/README.md

 Currently I'm a software engineer at iFood, the biggest foodtech in latin america.

 ## Study :books:
-Currently I'm focusing my efforts on finishing my specialization in distributed software architecture, taken at PUC de Minas.
+Currently I'm focusing my studies on GoLang.

 ## Statistics :chart_with_upwards_trend: